spinnaker/spinnaker.github.io/setup/install/halyard.md

 ### Ubuntu 14.04/16.04

-Note: While Halyard is supported on Ubuntu 16.04 the current release of Spinnaker is not.

 The following command installs the latest released Halyard version, and will prompt the user for some configuration in the process.
 Generally the default answers to each prompt are best.